adko-source/CASE/README.md

 3. Enter `python -m venv venv` in terminal to create a virtual python environment.
 This installs packages to the local project only intsead of globally
 4. Enter `venv\Scripts\activate` in terminal to activate the virtual environment
 5. Enter `python -m pip install -r requirements.txt` in terminal to install dependencies
-6. `python server.py` to start the server
+6. `python oauthserver.py` to start the test OAuth server
+7. `python securedsurver.py` to start test secured server that
-7. Use Postman or another similar app that can call http://127.0.0.1:5000/oauth/token
+8. Use Postman or another similar app that can call http://127.0.0.1:5000/oauth/token
-8. Send the following data as x-www-form-urlencoded
+9. Send the following data as x-www-form-urlencoded
    * client_id
    * client_secret
    * grant_type
-9. Match each of the above values with the same values within the client_credentials object in server.py
+10. Match each of the above values with the same values within the client_credentials object in server.py
-10. POST to endpoint
+11. POST to endpoint